wp-plugins/videowhisper-live-streaming-integration/readme.txt

 More information, the latest updates, other plugins and non-WordPress editions can be found at http://www.videowhisper.com/ .

 == Changelog ==

+= 4.05=
+* Integrated latest application version (with broadcaster application v4.05) that include P2P.
+* Added more settings to control P2P / RTMP streaming, secure token if enabled, bandwidth detection.
+* Fixed some possible security vulnerabilites for hosts with magic_quotes Off.

 = 2.2 =
 * BuddyPress integration: If BuddyPress is installed this will add a Live Stream tab to the group where users can watch live video and chat realtime.
 Admins can broadcast anytime from Admin > Live Streaming.